 There are many different and exciting activities to get involved in as a STEM Ambassador!
-Any actvity that directly or indirectly benefits young people aged between 3 and 18, that is voluntary and promotes the STEM subjects, is valid as a STEM Ambassador activity.
+Any actvity that directly or indirectly benefits young people aged between 3 and 18 in the UK, that is voluntary and promotes the STEM subjects, is valid as a STEM Ambassador activity.
 This can include non-school activities within youth groups too!

 - Act as role models and offer careers talks, speed networking and work experience